As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Another reason dark bottles are used for red wines is so the consumer cannot judge the wine based solely on the color.

-A final reason some winemakers have proposed is that dark glass helps hide the natural sediments that come in them.
+A final reason some winemakers have proposed is that dark glass helps hide the natural sediments that come with them.

 Sediment is a byproduct of winemaking that usually settles to the bottom of your glass, and it can form during the fermentation process or while a wine matures in a bottle.
 Sediment is completely natural and not harmful, with most of it made up of bits of seeds, grape skin, and crystal-like tartrate.